bcooney/bcooney.github.io/_posts/2016-01-04-resolutions.md

 ---

-1. Read 10 books
+- Read 10 books
-2. Lost 15kg (Get down to around 90kg)
+- Lost 15kg (Get down to around 90kg)
-3. Use my UP tracker again
+- Use my UP tracker again
-4. Pass my PMP and PGMP
+- Pass my PMP and PGMP
+- Implement what I learned at work
+- Have a better annual review than this year
+- Get a 15% raise in salary
-5. Finish 2nd draft of my book
+- Finish 2nd draft of my book
+- Write 5 songs
+- Cook 20 new dishes 3 times each and keep notes
+- Blog weekly
+- Create a monthly podcast and find a place to distribute it
-6. Submit my writing to 20 places for publication
+- Submit my writing to 20 places for publication
-7. Finish children's book
+- Finish children's book
-8. Save more money by using a better budget
+- Save more money by using a better budget
-9. Evaluate if EMBA is right for me and make a decision
+- Evaluate if EMBA is right for me and make a decision
-10. Speak and track 1,200 hours of Chinese (3 hours per day)
+- Speak and track 1,200 hours of Chinese (3 hours per day)
+- Create and use a tool to track my Chinese
-11. Determine where to live and realistic financial plan for it
+- Determine where to live and realistic financial plan for it
-12. Kid!
+- Kid!